splunk/observability-workshop/content/en/imt/dashboards/filtering.md

 ---
-title: Using Filters & Formula's
+title: Using Filters & Formulas
-linkTitle: Filtering
 type: docs
+weight: 7
 ---

 ## 1 Creating a new chart